 Our eyes have a field of view (or rather the cone of visual attention) of about 55°.
-With that information, we can simulate how Earth’s curvature would appear to a human eye as shown in the illustration.
+With this information, we can simulate how Earth’s curvature would appear to a human eye, as shown in the illustration.

-Cameras can have a different field of view, and thus Earth’s curvature can look different than how our eyes perceive it.
-Wider field of view (corresponds to a focal length less than 43mm) results in more curvature.
-Conversely, narrower field of view (having a focal length more than 43mm) results in less curvature.
-Keep this in mind when judging photographs of Earth’s horizon from a third party.
+Cameras can have a different field of view, and thus Earth’s curvature can look different from how our eyes perceive it.
+A wider field of view (corresponding to a focal length less than 43mm) results in more curvature.
+Conversely, a narrower field of view (with a focal length of more than 43mm) results in less curvature.

 - Visually Discerning the Curvature of the Earth – David K. Lynch